 While the source of the Nile was hidden from the world for so long, the locals in South Sudan and Uganda had been relying on it for fishing, and transport for millennia.

 8. Why Is The River Nile Famous?

-River Nile's popularity is because of its undeniable role in human civilisation.
-Without the river Nile, it is hard to imagine ancient Egyptian civilisation and the change it led to all over the world.
+River Nile's popularity is because of its undeniable role in human civilization.
+Without the river Nile, it is hard to imagine ancient Egyptian civilization and the change it led to all over the world.